 I’ll admit, I feel a little ballsy as I post this article.
 The fandom for this particular series is incredibly strong and I received a lot of poking and prodding from the bookstagram community when I first joined because I made it clear that I hadn’t read all the books.
 I will state right now that I have read the first novel three times.
 And I hate it.
 But please, don’t click off this page quite yet (even if you’re a massive Maas fan).
 I have a lot more to say about these books and I’d like for everyone – Feysand lovers and ACOTAR newbies alike – to read this.

-With the release of A Court of Silver Flames this year, I felt it was appropriate to share this particular article.
+With the release of A Court of Silver Flames in 2021, I felt it was appropriate to share this particular article.
 It was a new direction and yet my opinions of the series remain the same.
 Let me tell you why…

 Let’s start at the beginning (a proper place to start, eh?)